LIU9293/bared/readme.md

   * `/dapi/user?age~lt=21` select user age<21, lte for <=
   * `/dapi/user?id~in=[1,2,3]` select user id in [1,2,3], nin for not in

-`GET - /dapi/user/count` count table, query same as get list
+`GET - /dapi/{content-type}/count` count table, query same as get list

-`POST - /dapi/comment` create a new comment item
+`POST - /dapi/{content-type}` create a new content item

-`DELETE - /dapi/comment/1` delete comment where id=1
+`DELETE - /dapi/{content-type}/1` delete content where id=1

-`PUT - /dapi/comment/1` update data for comment where id=1
+`PUT - /dapi/{content-type}/1` update data for content where id=1

+`GET - /dapi/routes/{content-type}` get routes config for post, to generate API document for developer in dev dashboard

-`GET - /routes/post` get routes config for post, to generate API document for developer in dev dashboard
+`GET - /dapi/schema/all` get routes config for post, to generate API document for developer in dev dashboard